 Court shoes are ideal for pickleball because their soles are designed for both forward and backward motion but also lateral movement as well.
 Its this lateral movement functionality that separates court shoes from running shoes and cross trainers.

-I’ve seen to many new players go down with knee and ankle injures by stepping out onto the court with a standard pair of running shoes on.
+I’ve seen to many new players go down with knee and ankle injuries by stepping out onto the court with a standard pair of running shoes on.
 It’s a recipe for a sprained ankle or worse and I don’t recommend it.

 What brand of court shoes do I recommend for beginners?
 I’m a big fan of the Express Light Pickleball Shoe from K-Swiss.
 I’ve worn many pairs over the years.
 Another good brand and one that excels in durability is Asics.
 The Asics Gel RENMA pickleball shoe is very highly rated and I’d recommend it to anyone looking for their first court shoe for pickleball.